xmik/targetprocess-backup/README.md

   * get metadata about all attachments at a time using curl
   * get metadata about all attachments at a time using `tp-api`

 Since we have <60 attachments (28th October 2015), it is ok to get metadata about them all at once.
+I don't think this will change.
+Each of them is downloaded separately anyway.

 ## Development